Romchik38/multipart/readme.md

 Will help you combine data parts for multipart/form-data

 The lib create only body of http message.
-You must prepare headers manualy.
+You must prepare headers manually.

 Simple sintax, no dependensies